Label: AUGTYRO- repotrectinib capsule

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates reported in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.

-Serious adverse reactions occurred in 33% of patients who received AUGTYRO.
-Serious adverse reactions in ≥2% of patients included pneumonia (5.7%), dyspnea (3.8%), pleural effusion (3.4%), and hypoxia (3%).
-Fatal adverse reactions occurred in 4.2% of patients who received AUGTYRO, including death, pneumonia, pneumonia aspiration, cardiac arrest, sudden cardiac death, cardiac failure, sudden death, hypoxia, dyspnea, respiratory failure, tremor, and disseminated intravascular coagulation.
+Serious adverse reactions occurred in 35% of patients who received AUGTYRO.
+Serious adverse reactions in ≥2% of patients included pneumonia (6.3%), dyspnea (3.1%), pleural effusion (2.8%), and hypoxia (2.6%).
+Fatal adverse reactions occurred in 3.5% of patients who received AUGTYRO, including pneumonia, pneumonia aspiration, cardiac arrest, sudden cardiac death, cardiac failure, hypoxia, dyspnea, respiratory failure, tremor, and disseminated intravascular coagulation.

-Dosage interruptions of AUGTYRO due to an adverse reaction occurred in 48% of patients.
-Adverse reactions that required dosage interruption in ≥5% of patients included CNS toxicity, dyspnea, and muscular weakness.
+Dosage interruptions of AUGTYRO due to an adverse reaction occurred in 50% of patients.
+Adverse reactions that required dosage interruption in ≥2% of patients were dizziness, dyspnea, muscular weakness, ataxia, pneumonia, peripheral neuropathy, anemia, and vomiting.

-Dose reductions of AUGTYRO due to an adverse reaction occurred in 35% of patients.
-Adverse reactions that required dosage reductions in ≥5% of patients included dizziness.
+Dose reductions of AUGTYRO due to an adverse reaction occurred in 38% of patients.
+Adverse reactions that required dosage reductions in ≥2% of patients included dizziness, ataxia, muscular weakness, peripheral neuropathy, and cognitive impairment.

-Table 3: Adverse Reactions (≥10%) in Patients with ROS1-positive NSCLC Who Received AUGTYRO in TRIDENT-1
+Table 3: Adverse Reactions (≥10%) in Patients with ROS1-Positive NSCLC or NTRK-Positive Solid Tumors Who Received AUGTYRO in TRIDENT-1

 All Grades